 Dr. Chris received a bachelor’s degree in Biology from Bowling Green State University and a master’s degree. and Ph.D. in Industrial Organizational Psychology from Capella University, where she graduated with high honors.
 Dr. Chris serves as an adjunct faculty member in the Purdue University Global Department of Graduate Psychology and is currently the CEO of The Wayfarer Group, LLC, which she created in 2003 as an organization to inspire human potential.

-Chris lives in Scottsdale, Arizona, and has two grown daughters and a grandson.
+Chris lives in Arizona and has two grown daughters and a grandson.